Matroids, Feynman categories, and Koszul duality: Introduction

 Going back to braid arrangements, in \cite{Getzler_1994} Getzler has shown that $\mathsf{Hypercom}$ is Koszul with Koszul dual the operad $\mathsf{Grav}$ consisting of the cohomology algebras of the projective complements of the braid arrangements, with operations given by residue morphisms.
-Cohomology algebras of projective complements of hyperplane arrangements are called projective Orlik--Solomon algebras and only depend on the intersection lattice.
+To sum up, Getzler's argument is that the bar construction of $\mathsf{Hypercom}$ can be identified with the second page of the Leray spectral sequence associated to the inclusion of the projective arrangement complement inside the wonderful compactification, and that this spectral sequence converges at the third page (necessarily to $\mathsf{Grav}$) by a mixed Hodge theoretic argument.
+Cohomology algebras of projective complements of hyperplane arrangements are called projective Orlik--Solomon algebras and only depend on the intersection lattice (see Orlik-Solomon \cite{OS_1980}).
 They can be generalized to arbitrary geometric lattices.
 We will denote those algebras by $\OSbara(\L)$, for $\L$ any geometric lattice. \\

-In this article we show that the family of projective Orlik--Solomon algebras $\{ \OSbara(\L) \}$ also has on operadic structure over $\LBS$, with morphisms given by combinatorial generalizations of residue morphisms.
+In this article we show that the family of projective Orlik--Solomon algebras $\{ \OSbara(\L) \}$ also has a cooperadic structure over $\LBS$, with morphisms given by combinatorial generalizations of residue morphisms.
 When restricted to partition lattices (intersection lattices of braid arrangements) this gives back the linear dual of the operad $\mathsf{Grav}$.
 Additionally, in \cite{Bibby_2021} the authors show that the combinatorial Chow rings can be assembled to form a combinatorial model $B(\L, \G)$ of $\OSbara(\L)$:

-In Section \ref{seckoszul} we explain that $\{B(\L, \G)\}$ is also an operad over $\LBS$ and is in fact the Bar construction of the operad $\{\FYa(\L, \G)\}$, which immediately implies the corollary. \begin{coro} The operad $\{\FYa(\L,\G)\}$ is Koszul with Koszul dual $\{\OSbara(\L)\}$. \end{coro}